2020-2021 PROGRAM OVERVIEW FOR INTERNATIONAL TEACHERS

-The Fulbright Teaching Excellence and Achievement (Fulbright TEA) Program, Media Literacy track, will provide approximately 40 fellowships to international secondary school teachers from Eastern Europe and Central Asia to participate in a six-week non-degree, non-credit academic program at a U.S. university.
-The international participants will travel to the United States for one of two six-week professional development programs in either fall of 2019 or spring of 2020.
-Applications will be accepted until January 20, 2019.
+The Fulbright Teaching Excellence and Achievement (Fulbright TEA) Program, Media Literacy track, will provide fellowships to international secondary school teachers from Eastern Europe and Central Asia to participate in a six-week non-degree, non-credit academic program at a U.S. university.
+The international participants will travel to the United States for one of two six-week professional development programs in either fall of 2020 or spring of 2021.
+Applications will be accepted until January 12, 2020.
 This is a program sponsored by the U.S. Department of State’s Bureau of Educational and Cultural Affairs (ECA), with funding provided by the U.S. Government and administered by IREX.

 Media Literacy Track

 July-August 2020: Pre-Departure Orientation: Prior to arrival in the United States, the U.S. Embassy or Fulbright Commission will conduct a Pre-Departure Orientation for Fall 2020 teachers.

 September-late October 2020: Fulbright teachers begin their program in the United States.

 November-December 2020: Pre-Program Departure Orientation: Prior to arrival in the United States, the U.S. Embassy or Fulbright Commission will conduct a Pre-Departure Orientation for Spring 2021 teachers.

 Late January-mid-March 2021: Fulbright teachers begin their program in the United States.